 All linen, cooking equipment, crockery and eating utensils is provided as well as complimentary tea and coffee.

-Undercover parking is available with ample room for a boat.
+Covered parking is available at the chalet with ample room for a boat.
 A small, enclosed lawn area and outdoor setting is ideal for lazy summer evenings spent watching the sunset with a glass of wine.

 What To Do In Augusta: